 - German Shepherd Harnesses: Summary Table

 The German Shepherd, also known as German Shepherd Dog or GSD, is the second most popular dog breed in the USA and one of the seventh most registered breeds in the UK (where until the late 1970’s it was known as an Alsatian).

 The German Shepherd is a large dog both found in homes and as working dogs in specialisms ranging from police, military to search-and-rescue.
-They are big, intelligent, adventurous, loyal and obedient making them a wonderful canine companion.
+They are big, intelligent, adventurous, loyal and obedient, making them an excellent canine companion.

-This article will discuss what makes a good German Shepherd dog harness, what to look for, how best to measure your GSD and will review our six favourite harnesses for 2019.
+This article will discuss what makes a good German Shepherd dog harness, what to look for, how best to measure your GSD and will review our eight favourite harnesses for 2019.